 All these conditions are important to your success with blogging.
 If you know a lot and are passionate about a subject, only then you’ll be able to write dozens of articles on it, month by month.

 A blog needs a lot of content to pick up and build an audience.
 In addition, you need to analyze market demand and competition.
 You don’t want to write about something for weeks before you realize no one cares.

-However, if you pick a subject which a lot of people are interested in, you most certainly will have competition - other bloggers writing about the same thing.
+However, if you pick a subject that a lot of people are interested in, you most certainly will have competition – other bloggers writing about the same thing.

 In that case, you want to make sure your niche is such that you can beat the competition with better content and overall user experience.

 Do you know why the majority of blogs fail and quit within a few months?
 It’s because the people behind them are winging it.

 When starting a blog, they don’t have any specific goals or audience, or what they will write about in the next 6-8 months and how often.
 They have no blueprint for how they plan to get traffic and unrealistic expectations on how long it will take.

 In other words, they don’t have a concrete content strategy.
 Don’t let that be you.